 Managing Information Technology-A Race to the Finish

 It is well known that many disciplines and best practices are required to successfully manage Information Technology (IT) but, another critically important ingredient is required to be most successful.
-Project, change, problem, security, resource and Operations Management are just a few of the required disciplines necessary for managing IT governance, planning, implementation, support, monitoring, and evaluation are part of the established frameworks such as ITIL (Information Technology Infrastructure Library) and (Control Objectives for Information and Related Technologies).
+Project, change, problem, security, resource and Operations Management are just a few of the required disciplines necessary for managing IT governance, planning, implementation, support, monitoring, and evaluation are part of the established frameworks such as Information Technology Infrastructure Library and Control Objectives for Information and Related Technologies.

-Speed is essential in resolving a critical IT issue and bringing IT Projects to completion on-time requires the appropriate speed and orchestration of the team
+Speed is essential in resolving a critical IT issue.
+Bringing IT Projects to completion on-time requires the appropriate speed and orchestration of the team

 But, what about how you run the IT race?
 Having Respect for our teammates, our internal and external customers and our vendors and partners is important even when we find ourselves in challenging, stressful situations.
 Having the right, positive Attitude can make the difference between completing the race to a successful conclusion.
 Communications that are effective and timely between all appropriate stakeholders is critically important and communication problems can cause us to lose the race.
 Finally, Empathy with other teammates, customers and partners can put ourselves in their shoes and can yield not only a better understanding of requirements, work effort and priorities but, also improve team building.

 You may have noticed that the first letter of those words (Respect, Attitude, Communications, and Empathy) spell “RACE”.
 The concept of managing IT as a Race, and remembering what it means can be among the most important factors in completing the IT Race to a successful finish!